GanglyPuma22/CIS4190Final/README.md

 This is the Github repo for the final project report of CIS 4190/5190.
 Please find 3 main notebooks for each of the 3 network architectures used to classify the iWildCam 2022 training images:

-* AlexNet Implementation (.ipnyb)
+* AlexNet Implementation (.ipynb)
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+* ResNet-152 Implementation (.ipynb)
+* VGG Implementation (.ipynb)

+In addition, raw data for the AlexNet implementation, including accuracy and loss plots are also attached!